tomordonez/learning/java-oop/README.md

 **Accessing specific object forms with instanceof**

 With `instanceOf` cast an object to a more specific form.

 This video is very convoluted.
 I implemented my own version to learn to use Predicate and instanceOf.
+Also learned BDD using Cucumber.

 * Implement ConditionArrayList extending ArrayList.
 Create a constructor that filters using a predicate instead of the isOdd method.
-* Add a `Predicate<Integer>` to the constructor that takes in a value and returns a boolean, to add items based on a condition.
+* Add a `Predicate<Integer>` to a method that takes in a value and returns a boolean, to add items based on a condition.
 * The predicate can check if the number is positive or divisible by a number or other boolean check.
-* Access the predicate in instance methods.
-Create it as an instance variable `private Predicate<Integer> variable_name`
-* Set up the instance variable in the constructor

 Review how to replace these with my own version: